Berkeley-CS195/sp23/content/about.md

 Lecture is going to be a mix of presentations, students asking questions, small group discussion, and class-wide debriefing.

 Attendance will be taken in class and is required [either online or in-person].
-You cannot have a time conflict.*
+You cannot have a time conflict.
 The lecture is the vast majority of the experience of the class.

-*: If you have a half-hour conflict and you're also planning on doing H195, we might be able to accommodate you.

 CS H195
 -------